Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 3. Enrollment Period

-In Spring 2019, one year from the enrollment, Qualifying Examinations (QE)
+In Fall 2019, one year from the enrollment, Qualifying Examinations (QE)

 The enrollment period for master’s degree students selected through QE will be up to the end of the first year of doctoral courses providing that they enroll in doctoral courses, and for doctor's degree students it will be up to the end of the doctoral course education.
 (Note that the payment period of the GSDM grant will be only throughout the standard length of the doctoral course education.)